-This Cinnamon Persimmon Bacon Baked Brie recipe is warm, smoky, sweet and over-the-top delicious!
+This Persimmon Bacon Baked Brie Appetizer recipe is warm, smoky, sweet and over-the-top delicious!
 There’s nothing quite like baked brie with fruit, and it’s the most scrumptious holiday appetizer your guests could hope for!This is a show stopper, my friends!
 Your Thanksgiving and/or Christmas guests will be wowed before they even sit down to the main course.
 Believe me, I’ve seen it happen.
-In fact guests are typically thrilled to see baked brie with fruit — it’s almost always a crowd pleaser!
+In fact, guests are typically thrilled to see baked brie with fruit — it’s almost always a crowd pleaser!

 Just look at these stunning ingredients . . . how could they not result in perfection?Oozing, warm brie cheese, blended with the smoky flavor of bacon and sweet onion and persimmon — all laced with the scent of cinnamon — oh my!

-Right out of the oven, this can be spread over thin slices of a baguette, and the baking time is only 7 minutes.
+Right out of the oven, this can be spread over thin slices of a baguette, and the baking time is only seven minutes.
 If you happen to let it go too long, no worries!
 It’ll then be like a dip, which is also fantastic — though not quite as lovely a presentation. 😉